WalaaElnokrashy/ShAI_BootCamp/README.md

 # ShAI Company
-this repository conayins project of ShAI company BootCamp
+this repository contains projects of ShAI company BootCamp.